chrisyue/php-m3u8/docs/how-to-make-a-parsing-dumping-rule.md

 ```

 NOTE: the `attribute-list` type is defined as an array in `tags.php`, this
-array is as the 2nd parameter to the 'attribute-list' parsing/dumping callable.
+array is as the 2nd parameter to the `attribute-list` parsing/dumping callable.

 You could also check the [tagValueDumpers.php](../resources/tagValueDumpers.php)
 or [attributeValueParsers.php](../resources/attributeValueParsers.php),